MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-architecture.md

 ![](./media/hv_platform_architecture_simplified.png)
-> For more information see: [Windows Hypervisor Platform API](./hypervisor-platform.md) **Note: These APIs are not yet publically available and will be included in a future Windows release.
-Subject to change.**
+> For more information see: [Windows Hypervisor Platform API](./hypervisor-platform.md) **Note: These APIs are not yet publicly available and will be included in a future Windows release.**

 ## Glossary
 * **APIC** – Advanced Programmable Interrupt Controller – A device which allows priority levels to be assigned to its interrupt outputs.